techtek/miniMEMEsoftware/README.md

-# Client and Server Software
+# miniMEME Client and Server Software